Body Wisdom

 “Listen to the whispers before they become shouts.”

-This month, let’s make space for grounding, presence, and connection—to your breath, your body, and yourself.
+Let’s make space for grounding, presence, and connection — to your breath, your body, and yourself.